How to Do Incremental and Differential Backup in Windows 10

 The backup can help us ensure data safe and let Windows go back to normal as soon as possible.
 Generally, there are three types of backup: full backup, incremental backup and differential backup.

-Full backup means to backup all the data for important files, or applications, etc. All data will be backed up no matter it changed or not.
+Full Backup.
+It means to backup all the data you have selected, like important files, or applications, etc. All data will be backed up no matter it changed or not.

 Before you do, there are some things you need to know first.

 Both incremental backup and differential backup are based on full backup.
 You need to do a full backup at the first neither you create incremental backup nor differential backup in Windows 10.

 AOMEI Backupper allows you to set up full backup, incremental/differential backup during backup.
 But if it is the first backup, it will execute full backup.

 AOMEI Backupper Standard is free to Windows 11/10/8/8.1/7/Vista/XP.
 If you are Windows Server user, AOMEI Backupper Server is suitable for you.